Progress report for GW20-217

 2. Determine whether cover crops with greater plant species diversity have greater belowground arthropod biodiversity.
 In small-plot studies with collaborators at an NRCS site, we will assess the effects of experimentally manipulated cover crop diversity on the abundance and diversity of belowground arthropods.
 We will test the hypothesis that soil arthropod diversity increases in response to increased cover crop diversity.

 3. Measure the association between soil arthropod diversity and a key soil ecosystem function, crop residue decomposition.
 On soils with differing belowground arthropod diversity as assessed in Objective 2 we will measure decomposition rates of a standardized cover crop residue.
 We will test the hypothesis that rates of residue decomposition increase with soil arthropod community diversity.
-In year 2 of the study, we will validate results on producer farms to provide them with information on arthropod-mediated residue decomposition rates in their fields.

 4. Assess IPNW soil health using arthropods as bioindicators.
 The QBS-ar index will be used evaluate soils in cover crops and BAU farming and among treatments in the small plot study to demonstrate the applicability of this novel tool for assessing soil health in the IPNW.